cloudmesh-community/fa18-523-57/paper/paper.md

 ### Define a Neural Network

-:o: add sentence with proper citation and remove the comment
+In this example we would learn how to create and initialize a neural net model with two layers and how to apply an optimizer function on this neural network.

-In this example we do.
-This example is copied from [?]
+This example is copied from [@fa18-523-57-PyTorch-Code].

 ```python
 ###########################################################################